 not fighting with the detector at night she likes to draw!

-Philip is a physics student at the University of Birmingham,
+Philip is a PhD student in physics at the University of Birmingham,

 who enjoys programming and games.
 While not busy studying,

 3D modelling and cooking.

 Sam is a postdoc at the University of Birmingham who works on

 building new sensors to improve the isolation of gravitational

 wave detectors from seismic noise.
 Sam also spends his time